-Buying Guide to Solar Step Lights for Your Deck, Porch, or Steps
+Buying Guide to Solar Waterproof Step Lights for Your Deck, Porch, or Steps

-THERE IS NOTHING QUITE LIKE sitting out on your deck with a nice glass of wine at the end of the day.
-Unless, that is, of course, it is walking down the steps, down the steps into your garden.
-The only problem is the steps are so dark at night, you can't see them well enough to risk it.
+THERE IS NOTHING QUITE LIKE sitting out on your deck with a nice glass of wine at the end of a long day.
+Unless, that is, of course, it is walking down the steps into your garden.
+The only problem is the steps can get very dark at night, making it hard to see them well enough to risk it.
 So, instead of being able to walk down your garden paths, you are stuck to the deck.

 Why live like this, when the only safe time to go wandering in your yard, is when the sun is shining, you are missing out on half the fun.
 Why not invest in solar step lights to make that trip down into your garden safe without having to go to the expense of hiring a contractor to install all the electrical wiring need for standard lights.